Ekenemike/Afrobeats_Analysis/README.md

 ✔ Python → (Optional for further analysis)

 ✔ Instant Data Scraper → Web scraping tool for extracting real-time data from streaming platforms

+## Data Collection Process

+To gather streaming data, we used Instant Data Scraper, a browser extension that automates data extraction from web pages.
+The steps followed:

+1️⃣ Navigate to the Official Charts: Open the respective pages for Spotify, Apple Music, and YouTube charts.

+2️⃣ Configure Instant Data Scraper: Set up scraping parameters to extract relevant song, artist, and ranking data.

+3️⃣ Export Data to CSV: Save extracted data for further processing in SQL and Google Sheets.

+4️⃣ Load into Google Sheets: Clean and organize data before running SQL queries in BigQuery.

+This method ensured I had real-time, structured data for analysis without manual data entry errors.